 Myanmar travel tips

--Go to https://evisa.moip.gov.mm/tourist/message and fill out the secure online application form
+– Visit https://evisa.moip.gov.mm/tourist/message and complete the secure online application form.

-For visitors using E-visa, please ensure the following must be completed and prepared for verifications at Immigration counters:
+For visitors using an E-Visa, please ensure you have the following documents ready for verification at immigration counters:

--Valid entry visa issued by relevant Myanmar Embassy (must not be a used visa)
+– A valid entry visa issued by the relevant Myanmar Embassy (must be unused)

 Traditional Myanmar Curry

-Curry is the primary component in Myanmar Curry, even though you may also have it with pork, chicken, lamb, or seafood.
-A unique aspect of eating a dish of curry from Myanmar is that you will also get a traditional dessert from the country, which is lacquer-plated tea leaves and almonds soaked in tea.
+Curry is the heart of Myanmar Curry, but it can be enjoyed with pork, chicken, lamb, or seafood.
+A distinctive feature of this dish is that it is always served with a variety of side dishes and condiments.
+Adding to the experience, you’ll also receive a traditional Burmese dessert – lacquer-plated tea leaves and almonds soaked in tea.

 Shan Rice

-Sharn rice or rice of the Shan people (an ethnic group in Myanmar) is quickly becoming one of the best choices for visitors visiting Myanmar.
-The fragrant rice grains are cooked with golden turmeric juice and served with a piece of freshwater fish coated with aromatic garlic oil.
-Shan-style rice, with spices like garlic, chile, and pepper, is a popular meal among individuals who enjoy spicy foods.
+Shan Rice, a specialty of the Shan people in Myanmar, is a favorite among visitors for its unique flavor and vibrant presentation.
+This fragrant rice dish is cooked with golden turmeric juice and served with a tender piece of freshwater fish drizzled in aromatic garlic oil.
+Enhanced with spices like garlic, chili, and pepper, Shan-style rice is a must-try for those who love bold and spicy flavors.

 Tea Leaf Salad